Centre

 • The world's first research centre focused on the scientific study of consciousness through the lens of non-ordinary states

-• The first MSc and PhD programmes dedicated to consciousness, meditation, and psychedelics
+• Developing the first MSc and PhD programmes dedicated to consciousness, meditation, and psychedelics

 • Research that bridges neurobiology, psychology, phenomenology, and computational modelling